 A: Probably not.
 Level 3 allows a super-fast re-charge.
-It's not good for the battery, you probably won't have a Level 3 charger at home, and I rarely have seen them out in the wild.
+It's not good for the battery, you probably won't have a Level 3 charger at home, and I rarely have seen them out in the wild, although in 2020 they are starting to proliferate.
 I've never used mine.
 The future might be different, though -- especially a future that involves 100kwh batteries that would take 16 hours to re-charge at Level 2 rates.
 But your used Leaf doesn't have a very big battery.

 Q: Should I get a new Leaf instead of a used Leaf?

 A: The newer Leafs are even better -- bigger battery, stronger engine, more features, less dorky.
 So if you can afford a newer Leaf, go for it -- especially if a combination of federal, state, local, and utility incentives make the cost somewhat comparable.
 But if you just want to pay the least amount possible for a great car, go used.